jdonners/gabriel/README.md

 * a recent MPI library supporting the MPI-3.0 standard:
   - Intel MPI 5.0.0 or newer
   - MPICH2 3.0.4 or newer (and maybe older)
-  - OpenMPI 1.8.4 or newer (and maybe older)
   - recent Cray MPI
   - recent IBM POE, can anyone test this?

 It's recommended to download a release version of gabriel.
-A example of a build of the library is
+An example of a build of the library is

     ./configure                    # use --enable-real8 for REAL*8 arrays